sodadata/docs/soda-agent/deploy.md

   </tr>
 </table>

+## Prererequisites

+* You have an AWS account and the necessary permissions to enable you to create an EKS Fargate cluster in your region.
+* You have installed <a href="https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html" target="_blank">aws-cli</a>.
+This is the command-line tool you need to access your AWS account from the commnd-line.
+Run `aws --version` to check the version of an existing install.
+* You have installed v1.22 or v1.23 of <a href="https://kubernetes.io/docs/tasks/tools/#kubectl" target="_blank">kubectl</a>.
+This is the command-line tool you use to run commands against Kubernetes clusters.
+If you have installed Docker Desktop, kubectl is included out-of-the-box.
+Run `kubectl version --output=yaml` to check the version of an existing install.
+* You have installed <a href="https://helm.sh/docs/intro/install/" target="_blank">Helm</a>.
+This is the package manager for Kubernetes which you will use to deploy the Soda Agent Helm chart.
+Run `helm version` to check the version of an existing install.
+* You have installed <a href="https://eksctl.io/introduction/#installation" target="_blank">eksctl</a>.
+This is the command-line tool for Amazon EKS that you use to create and manage Kubernetes clusters on EKS.
+Run `eksctl version` to check the version of an existing install.

 ## Create a Soda Cloud account and API keys

 The Soda Agent communicates with your Soda Cloud account using API public and private keys.
 Note that the keys a Soda Agent uses are different than the API keys Soda Cloud uses to connect to Soda Core.

 1. If you have not already done so, create a Soda Cloud account at <a href="https://cloud.soda.io/signup" target="_blank"> cloud.soda.io</a>.
 2. In your Soda Cloud account, navigate to **your avatar** > **Scans & Data** > the **Agents** tab, then click the **New Soda Agent**.
-3. The dialog box that appears offers abridged instructions to set up a new Soda Agent from the command-line; more thorough instructions exist in this documentation, below. <br />
+3. The dialog box that appears offers abridged instructions to set up a new Soda Agent from the command-line; more thorough instructions exist in this documentation, below. <br /><br />
 For now, copy and paste the values for both the **soda.apikey.id** and **soda.apikey.secret** to a temporary, secure place in your local environment.
 You will need these values in the next section when you deploy the agent in your Kubernetes cluster.<br />
 ![deploy-agent](/assets/images/deploy-agent.png){:height="600px" width="600px"}
 4. You can keep the dialog box open in Soda Cloud, or close it.

-## Deploy an agent
+## Create an EKS Fargate cluster

 1. From the command-line, execute the following command to create a new EKS Fargate cluster in your AWS account.  <br/>Replace the value of `--region` with one that is appropriate for your location.
 ```shell